opulencephp/Opulence/application/rdev/models/routing/README.md

 });
 ```

-The "Authenticate" filter will be executed on any matched routes inside the closure.
+The `Authenticate` filter will be executed on any matched routes inside the closure.

 #### Group Hosts
 You can filter by host in router groups: